"A man appeared on a flaming pie and said unto them...'From this day on, you are Beatles with an "A"' "

 Dead Artists Are Better: John Lennon.
 While his musical accomplishments certainly can't be denied, he was a self-admitted Jerkass throughout his life.
 After his death, he was practically canonized from certain quarters.
 George also benefited from this following his passing.

-Dreadful Musician: The two Beatles that didn't make the cut, The Pete Best himself (the only condition George Martin gave to hire the band was to replace him) and Stu Sutcliffe (who only bought a bass to join the band at John's insistance, and usually was facing backwards on stage to hide his lack of skill).
+Dreadful Musician: The two Beatles that didn't make the cut, The Pete Best himself (George Martin suggested the band use a session drummer for their first record, whereupon the other Beatles fired Best) and Stu Sutcliffe (who only bought a bass to join the band at John's insistance, and usually was facing backwards on stage to hide his lack of skill).

 Everything Sounds Sexier in French: "Michelle" has a line in French, and a line in English, that mean the same ("these are words that go together well") and are sung to the same tune.